• Commercial Driver FAQs in Indiana

 CDL Expiration

-Your CDL is valid for four years.
-Be sure to renew your license at least within one year after the expiration date.
+Your CDL is valid for 4 years.
+Be sure to renew your license at least within 2 years of the expiration date.

 CDL Violations and Penalties